 At Leaps and Bounds, if you are dealing with acute or chronic pain, you will be assured a thorough assessment of your condition, an individualized treatment plan, an honest prognosis, and plenty of coaching and education that will help you with self-management.
 Speaking of which, here are a couple of resources to help get you started:

-Stay tuned for Part 3 of our series on PAIN, when Pat Stanziano, Sport Physiotherapist, discusses the role that movement and exercise plays in the reduction of your pain.
+Stay tuned for Part 3 of our series on PAIN, when Pat Stanziano, Sport Physiotherapist and Certified McKenzie Therapist, discusses the role that movement and exercise plays in the reduction of your pain.

 Coutaux A. Non-pharmalogical treatments for pain relief: TENS and acupuncture.
 Jone Bone Spine.
 2017 Feb. doi: 0.1016/j.jbspin.2017.02.005.
 [Epub ahead of print].